10 Easy Nature-Inspired Self-Care Ideas

 2. Watch the Sunset or Sunrise

-Sit on your porch, the grass, or lean against a tree.
-Just be.
+Sit on your porch steps or the grass.
+Lean up against a tree.
+Settle in and be present with yourself.
 No phone.
-No rush.
-Just you and the sky.
+No distractions.
+Just you and the sky changing colors before your eyes.

 4. Sit Quietly by Water